Why did God say He was sorry that He had created man in Genesis 6? Does God make mistakes—was He saying that He is not perfect?

 Free moral agency

-To understand why God’s feelings change regarding humans, we must note that God created us with free moral agency—the right to make our own choices.
+To understand why God’s feelings change regarding humans, we must note that God created us with free moral agency—the right to make our own choices and live with the consequences of those choices.
 Jeremiah clearly shows that most prophecy is conditional upon the response of men:

 “The instant I speak concerning a nation and concerning a kingdom, to pluck up, to pull down, and to destroy it, if that nation against whom I have spoken turns from its evil, I will relent of the disaster that I thought to bring upon it.
 And the instant I speak concerning a nation and concerning a kingdom, to build and to plant it, if it does evil in My sight so that it does not obey My voice, then I will relent concerning the good with which I said I would benefit it” (Jeremiah 18:7-10).

-These verses plainly reveal that God’s repentance, naham, is man-dependent or conduct-dependent.
+These verses plainly reveal that repentance on God’s level, naham, is man-dependent or conduct-dependent.
 God has created us as free moral agents to choose life or death, and His judgments are frequently dependent on our conduct or obedience to His commands.

 As we have already noted, God was grieved because He saw the depth of evil mankind had chosen as a way of life (Genesis 6:5).
 God did not make a mistake in creating mankind.
 He was sorry because of the wretched state rebellious man had achieved by the time of Noah.

 Does God make mistakes?
 No. No fault lay with God.
 He did not feel He had made a mistake in creating man, nor was He bewildered.
 On the contrary, subsequent passages show that He continued to work with humans and specifically with Noah, who “found grace in the eyes of the LORD” (verse 8).
 Noah, contrary to society around him, was a just man who walked with God (Genesis 6:9).